Amanda Lang: Move to CBC

 In 2010, Lang and O'Leary moved to CBC and launched The Lang & O'Leary Exchange.
 Upon O'Leary's departure in 2014, the show was rebranded as The Exchange with Amanda Lang.

 While at the CBC, Lang's coverage ranged from the Occupy Movement, to the high-profile NSA leak by Edward Snowden, to questions of increasing wealth inequality.

 In 2010, Lang won a Gemini award in the category of Best Host or Interviewer in a News Information Program or Series.
 Other nominees included Heather Hiscox of CBC News Now and Erica Johnson of Marketplace.

 During her time at CBC Lang also worked as Senior Business Correspondent reporting for The National.

 Her book, The Power of Why, came out in 2012.
-Already touted as Peter Mansbridge's successor on The National, the 42-year-old Lang made Toronto Lifes 2012 '50 Most Influential People in Toronto' annual list.
+Touted as a possible successor for Peter Mansbridge on The National, the 42-year-old Lang made Toronto Lifes 2012 '50 Most Influential People in Toronto' annual list.

-Bloomberg
+CTV/Bell Media

 Lang became a host of Bloomberg TV Canada's Bloomberg North in early-2016.
-Following the September 2017 wind-down of the network, Bell Media hired Lang once again for Business News Network (which had announced that it would become a co-branded franchise of Bloomberg Television, BNN Bloomberg), where she now co-hosts Bloomberg Markets as part of a co-production arrangement for the program.
+Following the September 2017 wind-down of the network, Bell Media hired Lang once again for Business News Network (which had announced that it would become a co-branded franchise of Bloomberg Television, BNN Bloomberg), where she co-hosted Bloomberg Markets as part of a co-production arrangement for the program.

+Since 2025, Lang has been the chief financial correspondent for CTV News, appearing across several Bell/CTV platforms including CTV National News, BNN Bloomberg, CTV News Channel, and CP24.
+She has hosted the weekly show Taking Stock on BNN Bloomberg since 2022.